 • Vermont requires that seeds of collected wild ginseng be planted in the immediate locale from which the root was taken.

 • The necks (“rhizomes”) must be present to certify wild ginseng roots for export from Vermont, unless age can be determined without the necks present.

-• Fresh root (green ginseng) must be certified within ten(10) days of the end of the harvest season (October 20).
+• Fresh root (green ginseng) must be certified by December 31.

 • Ginseng may not be harvested on state owned lands in Vermont, nor in the Green Mountain National Forest.